forta-network/docs/docs/testing.md

 ## Code review

 We strongly recommend conducting code reviews within your team as a best practice.
 This will help ensure that any bugs are identified and any edge cases are covered by your agent.
+Once you have tested and reviewed your agent, you can move on to [deploying your agent](deploying.md).